-You have the right to refuse to take a breath test.
+You have the option to refuse to take a breath test.

 The State will probably be allowed to use your "refusal" against you if your case goes to trial.
-(If you have previously refused to take a breath test there may be additional criminal penalties for a 2^{nd} refusal).
+(If you have previously refused to take a breath test there may be additional criminal penalties for a $2^{nd}$ refusal).

-You have the right to ask to speak with your attorney.
-After you are arrested you have the right to and should request to speak with an attorney before making any other statements.
+You may ask to speak with your attorney.
+After you are arrested you have the right to, and should, request to speak with an attorney before making any other statements.